It sounds almost too easy, but the delicious truth is….it really works!

 After taking it out of the oven, I find it is best to leave it for a few minutes before turning it out of its tin on a cooling rack.
 Then leave to cool completely before slicing it.
 You could slice it while warm, but the crumb needs to set a little bit and slicing it too soon could press it together and make it sort of sticky.
 If you cannot wait please slice with a very sharp knife that easily cuts the slices without having to put too much pressure on it.

-The brioche keeps very well for a few days (in container or bag) and even after that it can be given some oomph by toasting it lightly.
+The brioche keeps very well for a few days (in container or bag) and even after that it can be given some oomph by toasting it lightly or heating it quickly in the microwave.
 Delicious!
-You can also reheat them in your oven, preheated at 170ºC / 340ºF until the outside is crisp, about 7 minutes should do the trick.
+You can also reheat them in your oven, preheated at 170ºC / 340ºF until the outside is crisp, 5 to 7 minutes should do the trick.

 With this same recipe you can also make ‘petites brioches’.
 Just divide the dough in 6 equal parts, shape and leave to proof in individual, well greased tins of choice.
 The proofing should take a little less time (something like half an hour less), depending on the temperature of the dough and surroundings of course.

 Because of the smaller sizes, the baking also goes quicker.
-Bake at 190ºC / 375ºF for about 7 minutes, then turn down the thermostat to 160ºC / 320ºF and bake for another 8 minutes.
-If the top browns too quickly or gets too dark, cover it with some aluminum foil to protect it.
+Bake at 190ºC / 375ºF for about 8 minutes, then turn down the thermostat to 160ºC / 320ºF and bake for another 7 minutes.

 Let us know what you think of the recipe and how your (no knead) brioche turns out or how it compares to your more authentic brioche recipe.